AMC-9: 17 June 2017 serious anomaly

 The GEO communications spacecraft AMC-9, formerly known as GE-12, experienced an energetic event estimated to have occurred at approximately 07:10 UTC on 17 June 2017, after approximately 14 years on-orbit.
 SES S.A., the spacecraft owner-operator, described this event as a "serious anomaly".
 Following this event, the spacecraft began a westward drift in the GEO belt.
 Debris fragments have been observed in the vicinity of the AMC-9 spacecraft.
-SES has regained control of the spacecraft and has transferred AMC-9 to the so-called graveyard orbit, a long-term disposal orbit region located above the GEO belt.
 The NASA Orbital Debris Program Office (ODPO) characterizes this episode as an anomalous event.
 The spacecraft bus is the popular Thales Alenia Space (formerly Alcatel Space) Spacebus-3000B3 satellite bus.
 Spacecraft dry mass is estimated to be on the order of 2000 kg.
 On-board stored energy sources include fuel and pressurized components, as well as the battery subsystem.
 SES claims that it re-established contact with the satellite on 1 July 2017, that it poses no risk of a collision with other active satellites, and that by the end of the day following the anomaly, most of AMC-9's traffic had been transferred to other SES satellites.
+SES regained control of the spacecraft and retired AMC-9 to the long-term super-synchronous graveyard orbit.